swegener/sdcc/doc/README.txt

 with the GPL.
 Pic device libraries and header files are located at non-free/lib and non-free/include directories respectively.
-Sdcc should be run with the --use-non-free command line option in order to include non-free header files and libraries.
+Sdcc should be run with the --use-non-free command line option in order to include the potentially non-free header files and libraries.

 However: Many think that the Microchip requirement is not legally enforceable, arguing that the header files only contain noncopyrightable facts.